-EHS reviews IACUC Animal Use Forms for compliance with applicable health and safety regulations as they pertain to radiation, chemical, biological, occupational, animal handler, hazardous waste, and environmental safety as well as controlled substances.
+EHS reviews IACUC Protocols for compliance with applicable health and safety regulations as they pertain to radiation, chemical, biological, occupational, animal handler, hazardous waste, and environmental safety as well as controlled substances.
 Projects involving the use of radioactive materials require prior approval by the Radiation Safety Committee.
 Projects involving recombinant DNA or transgenic animals require prior Institutional Biosafety Committee approval.
-Projects involving the use of hazardous chemicals and infectious agents are guided by internal MSU policies in accordance with local, state and federal requirements and guidelines.
+Projects involving the use of hazardous chemicals and infectious agents are guided by internal MSU policies in accordance with local, state, and federal requirements and guidelines.
 Projects using these materials may not need prior approval by EHS; however, noncompliance can result in interruption or termination of the project.
 It is the responsibility of the Principal Investigator (PI) to assure compliance.
 EHS will provide training and information to assist the PI in meeting his/her responsibility.
-For more information contact the EHS at (517) 355-0153 or ehs@msu.edu.

 If your work requires use of controlled substances, Federal and State laws require that all such substances utilized in the course of research may only be obtained by individuals holding a special Drug Enforcement Administration (DEA) license.
 Individual PIs must obtain a license to purchase controlled substances.
-For assistance in obtaining a license, contact the EHS Animal Handler Safety Officer at (517) 432-5262.
-For further information on the controlled substances program, see: http://www.ehs.msu.edu/controlled_substances_toc.htm
+For assistance in obtaining a license, contact the EHS Animal Handler Safety Officer.
+For further information on the controlled substances program visit the EHS website.

-If you are using a hazardous agent (except for gas anesthetics) in conjunction with your project, please contact EHS at (517) 355-0153 and the supervisor for the animal facility where your animals will be housed in order to complete the Animal Hazard Control Form (AHCF) before your project starts.
+If you are using a hazardous agent (except for gas anesthetics) in conjunction with your project, please contact EHS and the supervisor for the animal facility where your animals will be housed in order to complete the Animal Hazard Control Form (AHCF) before your project starts.
 It is the PI's responsibility to post the final version of the AHCF on the lab/animal room door two weeks prior to start of protocol.